 Chartbeat Data Lab introduces a streamlined approach to reporting through its customizable templates.
 These templates serve as starting points for users to build insightful reports tailored to their specific needs.

-- Story: This template highlights your top-performing articles, ranked by key metrics like page views, engaged time, unique visitors, and more.
+- Story Analysis: This template highlights your top-performing articles, ranked by key metrics like page views, engaged time, and more.
 Gain insights into which content resonates most with your audience and drives engagement.

-- Site: This template provides a unified view of performance metrics across all your company’s sites.
+- Multi-Site Analysis: This template provides a unified view of performance metrics across all your company’s sites.
 Easily track, compare, and analyze data from multiple sites to identify trends and optimize overall performance.

-- Author: This template ranks your authors based on key performance metrics.
+- Author Analysis: This template ranks your authors based on key performance metrics.
 It provides a clear view of individual author contributions to your content strategy, helping you recognize top performers and uncover opportunities for improvement.

-- Section: This template provides a comprehensive view of section-level performance.
+- Section Analysis: This template provides a comprehensive view of section-level performance.
 Designed to track key metrics, it empowers publishers to analyze how different sections of their publication are performing.

-- Referrer: This template provides a comprehensive overview of your canonical referrers and referrer types, including search engines, social platforms, and other traffic sources.
+- Referrer Analysis: This template provides a comprehensive overview of your canonical referrers and referrer types, including search engines, social platforms, and other traffic sources.
 Use this dashboard to analyze where your audience is coming from, identify trends, and optimize your strategies for different traffic channels.

 Each template provides a snapshot of key metrics over a 7-day period.
-The “Explore” page contains the full set of data available to be manipulated and exported.
+The “DataModel” page contains the full set of data available based on your selected sites and date range.

 While these templates offer a foundation for analysis, users have the flexibility to enhance their reports by adding multiple dimensions and expanding on the metrics they wish to explore further.